run-z/rollup-plugin-unbundle/README.md

 ### `resolutionRoot`

+Resolution root of the imports.

+One of:

-Either a path to the root package, or an `ImportResolution` class instance.
+- path to the root package directory,

-All imports will be resolved against this root.

-Current package is used as resolution root by default.
+- an `ImportResolution` instance (may cause issues with watch mode), or
+- a function returning `ImportResolution` instance or a promise-like instance resolving to one.

+By default, new resolution root will be created for the package in current working directory.

 ### `isExternal`

 This method decides whether to bundle the module or not.
+May be asynchronous.

-Unlike [external] Rollup option, this method accepts `UnbundleRequest` class instance that helps in making decisions.
+Unlike [external] Rollup option, this method can be asynchronous.
+It accepts `UnbundleRequest` class instance that helps in making decisions.

-It has the following properties and methods:
+`UnbundleRequest` has the following API:

 - `resolutionRoot` - Imports resolution root.